-- 36.1 All members of the Board of Examiners should attend meetings of the Board.
-In exceptional circumstances and by prior written agreement with the Head of the College and the Convener of the Board, representatives nominated and authorised by them may substitute for internal examiners. - 36.2 Each subject discipline must be represented and, whenever practicable, an External Examiner from each subject should participate.
-Where more than one School is involved, the composition of the Board reflects the contribution of the Schools to the assessment of the courses or programmes. - 36.3 The University's External Examiners for Taught Programmes Policy outlines External Examiners' participation in Boards of Examiners meetings.
+- 39.1 All members of the Board of Examiners should attend meetings of the Board.
+In exceptional circumstances and by prior written agreement with the Head of the College and the Convener of the Board, representatives nominated and authorised by them may substitute for internal examiners. - 39.2 Each subject discipline must be represented and, whenever practicable, an External Examiner from each subject should participate.
+Where more than one School is involved, the composition of the Board reflects the contribution of the Schools to the assessment of the courses or programmes. - 39.3 The University's External Examiners for Taught Programmes Policy outlines External Examiners' participation in Boards of Examiners meetings. www.ed.ac.uk/files/atoms/files/externalexaminerstaught.pdf

-www.docs.sasg.ed.ac.uk/AcademicServices/Policies/External Examiners Taught.p df

-- 36.4 If an External Examiner is not able to attend at least one Board of Examiners meeting in a year, their non-attendance must be approved by the College. - 36.5 It is not necessary for the same members of a Board of Examiners to attend all meetings of the Board in an academic year, provided each Board is quorate. - 36.6 If no External Examiner can attend a meeting of a Board of Examiners then at least one of them must contribute, ideally by video, telephone or web-camera and otherwise by email or fax.
+- 39.4 If an External Examiner is not able to attend at least one Board of Examiners meeting in a year, their non-attendance must be approved by the College. - 39.5 It is not necessary for the same members of a Board of Examiners to attend all meetings of the Board in an academic year, provided each Board is quorate. - 39.6 If no External Examiner can attend a meeting of a Board of Examiners then at least one of them must contribute, ideally by video, telephone or web-camera and otherwise by email.
 The minute needs to reflect their participation.

-Regulation 37 Undergraduate Progression Board meetings
+Regulation 40 Undergraduate Progression Board meetings